OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 OpenMS distinguishes between normal parameters and advanced parameters.
 Advanced parameters are by default hidden from the users since they should only rarely be customized.
 In case you want to have a look at the parameters or need to customize them in one of the tutorials you can show them by clicking on the checkbox **Show advanced parameter** in the lower part of the dialog.
-Afterwards, the parameters are shown in a light gray color.
+Afterwards the parameters are shown in a light gray color.
 ```

 The dialog shows the individual parameters, their current value and type, and, in the lower part of the dialog, the
 documentation for the currently selected parameter.
 Please also note the tabs on the top of the configuration dialog.
 In the case of OpenMS nodes, there will be another tab called OutputTypes.
 It contains dropdown menus for every output
-port that let you select the output file type that you want the node to return (if the tool supports it).
+port that let you select the output filetype that you want the node to return (if the tool supports it).
 For optional
-output ports, you can select Inactive such that the port is crossed out after execution and the associated generation of
+output ports you can select Inactive such that the port is crossed out after execution and the associated generation of
 the file and possible additional computations are not performed.
 Note that this will deactivate potential downstream
 nodes connected to this port.